thedougco/responsive.ly/_posts/2013-04-2-session-notes-for_aaron_walters_the_real_me.md

 ---
 *Notes taken at An Event Apart Seattle on April 2, 2013*

+Mobile first, responsive design, content strategy… the web is changing radically.
 Despite changes in web design, there are certain tools that remain the same.

 **Voice**
 We all have a unique voice and it connects us with one another.
 It’s our voice we use to entertain people, to create a revolution, to educate people, it’s our voice to give people a new perspective.

 > People will forget what you said, and what you did, but they will never forget the way you made them feel